metaclass-nl/tutorial-api-platform/README.md

  Docker Machine is not supported out of the box.

 (1) README.md was changed obviously and tutorial branches where added.
+To sustain the original order of the doctrine migrations Version20200828181711 was replaced by  Version20190819120152 from a previous version of API Platform.

 Install